13 Frozen Desserts to Always Leave on Grocery Store Shelves

 If you have a sweet tooth, you know how hard it is to walk by the freezer aisle in the grocery store and resist the urge to add one of the frozen desserts to your shopping cart.
 As long as you're treating yourself in moderation, there's nothing wrong with a little dessert every now and then.
 But there are some frozen desserts that are just trouble, and you'll want to avoid adding these frozen treats to your shopping cart.

 Between the shockingly high amount of calories and the overload of sugar, these are the frozen desserts you're going to want to leave in the store.
 Trust us—you're much better off without them!
-Here are the 10 biggest offenders you're going to want to stay away from the next time you're in the supermarket.
+Here are some of the biggest offenders you're going to want to stay away from the next time you're in the supermarket.
 And while you're at it, why not try your hand at whipping up something yourself, from any of our 100 Easiest Recipes You Can Make?

 Marie Callender's Southern Pecan Pie